Tagggar/Firefox-Alpha/README.md

 ## Security

 > **[ uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin-ubo)** - effective content blocker for ads, trackers, miners, popups, malware and other web annoynances.
-Follow the configuration guides and your personal preferences for fast and secure web.
+> <br>Follow the configuration guides and your personal preferences for fast and secure web.

 &nbsp;